mazrean/formstream/README.md

 ![](./docs/images/time.png)

 > [!NOTE]
-> FormStream is extremely fast by using a stream when parsing a multipart that satisfies certain conditions (FastPath in the graph).
+> FormStream excels in speed by employing a stream for parsing multipart data that meets specific conditions (as shown in the 'FastPath' on the graph).
-> It is fast enough even when no conditions are met (SlowPath in the graph), but only slightly faster than `mime/multipart`.
+> It remains significantly efficient even under less ideal conditions ('SlowPath' on the graph), marginally outperforming [`mime/multipart`](https://pkg.go.dev/mime/multipart).
-> If you want to know more details, see [How it works](./#how-it-works).
+> For more details, see [Technical Overview](./#technical-overview).

-## Install
+## Installation

 ```sh
 go get github.com/mazrean/formstream@latest